![]() |

 Press the Merge button.

 The box file will show the name of all the documents Excel, or file according to the term of Excel, opened at this moment.
 Because there are only two opened documents, Excel presumes that the popular scenarios are in the other document.
-You can change document in your choice.
+You can change it to the document of your choice.

 The box sheet shows the name of the worksheets that exists in the file.
-In that case, there is only a worksheet: Evolution.
-At the foot of the window, it's registered the number of scenarios included in the sheet.
+In that box, there is only one worksheet: Evolution.
+At the foot of the window, it's registered to the number of scenarios included in the sheet.

-you selected the good file and the good worksheet, press the OK
+*When you selected the good file and the good worksheet, press the OK button.

 The scenario that was on the Evolution worksheet was copied or "imported".
 If this last sheet would have had several scenarios, all would have been copied.
-In case two scenarios would have had the same name.
-Excel is automatically going to change the name of the imported scenario
+If two scenarios would have had the same name Excel will automatically change the name of the imported scenario

-The solver serves for finding the optimal solution of your model according to the conditions that you determine it.
-He can so much find how to maximize your profits that to minimize your losses or determine that's the best way to achieve the certain number.
+The solver is used for finding the optimal solution of your model according to the conditions that you determine.
+It can also help find how to maximize your profits, to minimize your losses or determine the best way to achieve certain numbers.

 The model is very simple.
-It's necessary to discover that are numbers to put in cells A1 and A2 to maximize the result of the A3 cell.
+It's necessary to discover what numbers are to put in cells A1 and A2 to maximize the result of the A3 cell.
 The first action is to activate the solver.

 From the Tools menu, select the Solver option.